trambarhq/trambar/docs/user-guide-admin.md

    ![Navigation - Roles](img/admin-settings-nav-roles.png)

-2. Click the name of the role you wish to assign.
+2. Click the name of the role from which you wish to remove users.

    ![Role list](img/admin-roles-choose.png)